As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: High-volume color proofing on a budget
+Best For: High-volume color and office-photo hybrid shops

 Key Specs